quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 # Raspberry Pi AI Agent Host

+## Simplified Summary

-**Simplified Summary:** The AI Agent Host can be complex given that it involves several aspects such as AI, edge computing, Docker, and #RaspberryPi.
+ The AI Agent Host can be complex given that it involves several aspects such as AI, edge computing, Docker, and #RaspberryPi.
 Let me attempt to simplify it:

 The AI Agent Host is essentially a setup that allows you to run AI applications directly on a Raspberry Pi, which is a small, low-cost computer often used in various tech projects.